timescale/docs/use-timescale/data-tiering/manual-tier-chunk.md

 Chunks are tiered asynchronously.
 Chunks are tiered one at a time in order to minimize db resource consumption during the tiering process.
-You can see chunks scheduled for tiering (either by the policy or by a manual call to `tier_chunk`) but have not yet been moved to tiered storage using this view.
+You can see chunks scheduled for tiering (either by the policy or by a manual call to `tier_chunk`) but have not yet been moved to the object storage tier using this view.

 ```sql
 SELECT * FROM timescaledb_osm.chunks_queued_for_tiering ;